 to street workers in San Francisco.
 She co-founded BAY

 SWAN, Bay Area Sex Workers Advocacy Network, organizing sex worker

-rights advocates employed as outreach workers at various agencies
+rights advocatesand supporters employed as outreach workers at various agencies

 and was one of the original sex worker rights websites on the web.

 Policy Research Project which compiles information about 'the

 at the HIV Prevention Project (needle exchange) in the women's site